Faculty Research Interests

 Electronic-based learning, engineering literacy, inquiry/challenge-based learning

-Risk communication; audience analysis; strategic issues management, sociology of higher education, agricultural journalism education
+Risk communication; public acceptance of emergent technology; audience analysis; agricultural journalism education